ironhack-edu/temp-id-case-study/student-resources/css-selectors-advanced-lesson.md

 ### Descendant Selector

-The [Descendant Selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_selectors) matches those elements **matched by the second selector**, but only those, which **have an ancestor element, matched by the first selector**.
+The [descendant selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_selectors) matches those elements **matched by the second selector**, but only those, which **have an ancestor element, matched by the first selector**.

 Let's take this HTML fragment for a second and think about how we would target the `em` inside the `li`, without targeting the `em` inside the `p`: